-Baci di dama, lady’s kisses.
-Heavenly lips with a chocolate smile.
-These are classic Italian cookies from Piemonte, one of the gastronomic meccas of Italy.
+Baci di dama, meaning “lady’s kisses” are classic Italian cookies from Piemonte, one of the gastronomic meccas of Italy.
 The region is rich in all sorts of delicacies such as hazelnuts, chocolate, truffles and some of the best wines known to mankind.
-My best friend Diana – also an innkeeper – lives in Piemonte.
-When I make these cookies I think of her and I wish we could meet more often, bake cookies and drink some of that splendid wine.

 Real Baci di dama allegedly come from Tortona, a little town South east of Torino, and are made with almonds.
 It is also reported that the kisses originate in the Savoia king’s kitchens and are made with hazelnuts.

-I’m not fond of our former royals, but I love hazelnuts.
-In addition, I love this recipe.
-It’s quick, easy and fills the kitchen with a rich aroma of nuts and butter that never fails to cheer me up.
+I’m not fond of our former royals, but I love these cookies.
+The recipe is quick, easy and fills the kitchen with a rich aroma of nuts and butter that never fails to cheer me up.

 - 1 teaspoon vanilla extract

 - 150 gr.
 (1 cup) all purpose flour with low gluten content (9-10%)